codeboysummer/codetest/README.md

 # codetest
-Ive use vite as the build tool for this when downloaded/cloned please use command : npm i , followed with npm run dev
+Ive use vite as the build tool for this when downloaded/cloned please use command : npm i followed with: npm run dev